ihainan/Hex0r/README.md

 # Options

 All parameters should be on a div of class "hex04window".
-They use data attributes.
+Data attributes are used to control it.

 Example
 ```` html